vidhupv/starsage/README.md

 # starsage
-A project to uncover gems of wisdom from civilizations of past regarding space.
+A project to uncover gems of wisdom in astronomy from civilizations of past.